nahkd123/nahara-toolkit/README.md

 # Nahara's Toolkit
 A set of (maybe?) useful libraries that you can use in your project.

-The original intention is to write libraries so that we can use them in small projects without rewriting too much code.
+The original intention is to write libraries so that I can use them in small projects without rewriting too much code.

 ## Using the toolkit
 _Maven repository will be provided in the future!_